mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 # `ValidatorUpdate` Transaction Specification (WIP)

-Building on top of the established [Ethereum -> OrderStream](./ethereum-peg-spec.md) one-way peg developed to track "posters" who have made a stake on the `PosterStake` Ethereum contract for write access to the network, this specification outlines the internal† `validator` transaction type using the same `Witness` model.
+Building on top of the established [Ethereum -> OrderStream](./ethereum-peg-spec.md) one-way peg developed to track "posters" who have made a stake in the `PosterStake` Ethereum contract for write access to the OrderStream network, this specification outlines the internal† `validator` transaction type using the same `Witness` model.

 *† "internal" in this context means it is a transaction type that will never originate from a non-validator node, unlike `order` and `stream` transactions which can originate from end users.
 Like all OrderStream transaction types, `ValidatorUpdate` transactions must be signed by validators.*